• Skip to primary navigation

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-red lentil chili with avocado
+Vegan red lentil chili in a bowl with avocado slices.

 Instant Pot Red Lentil Chili